 How to Get to Halong Bay

 Halong Bay is located about 100 miles east of Hanoi.
-Transportation to and from the bay is often included in your cruise ship package and they will pick you up from your hotel at around 8:00 in the morning.
-The standard included transportation package is on a large but comfortable and air conditioned bus, or you can pay extra for a private car.
+Transportation to and from the bay is often included in your Halong Bay cruise ship package.
+They will pick you up from your hotel at around 8:00 in the morning.
+The standard included transportation package is to ride in a large but comfortable and air-conditioned bus, or you can pay extra for a private car.

-It’s possible to travel directly between Halong Bay and Ninh Bình which will save you some time if you’re planning on visiting both and don’t want to return to Hanoi in between.
+It’s also possible to travel directly between Halong Bay and Ninh Bình which will save you some time if you’re planning on visiting both and don’t want to return to Hanoi in-between.

-Junk boats operate year-round so you can visit Halong Bay at any time, as long as you don’t mind a little rain.
+Junk boats operate year-round so you can go on a Halong Bay cruise at any time, as long as you don’t mind a little rain.

-How Many Nights to Spend in Halong Bay
+How Many Nights to Spend on a Halong Bay Cruise

-Most Halong Bay cruise itineraries will pick you up in Hanoi at around 8:00am and get you to the boat around 12:00pm.
-You’ll have lunch on the boat, a few afternoon activities, dinner, and you’ll depart the boat the next day around midday if you choose the 2-day/1-night option.
+Most Halong Bay cruise itineraries will pick you up in Hanoi at around 8:00 am and get you to the boat around 12:00 pm.
+You’ll have lunch on the boat, enjoy a few afternoon activities, have dinner, and then you’ll depart the boat the next day around noon if you choose the 2-day/1-night option.
 This 2-day/1-night cruise option is the most popular way to see Halong Bay.

-We opted for the 3-day/2-night option which felt more relaxing as we had an extra night on-board and didn’t feel so rushed to unpack and then repack our luggage.
-We also found that the day 2 activities were far less crowded so we were able to enjoy them more.
+We opted for the 3-day/2-night Halong Bay cruise option which felt more relaxing as we had an extra night on board and didn’t feel so rushed to unpack and then repack our luggage.
+We also found that the day 2 activities were far less crowded and rushed so we were able to enjoy them more.